Skip to main content

 Behavior

-On User Login When a user authenticates with a lilt_domains claim:
+On User Login On First Login (JIT Provisioning) When a new user is provisioned via SSO with a lilt_domains claim:

 1. LILT parses the claim value into individual domain identifiers